cha mono

 We welcome your submissions to Intersections.
 If you have additional questions about submissions, please do not hesitate to contact the editor.

 All submissions should be carefully edited before they are sent to the editors.
 Spellings of all proper names should be checked.
-Light copy editing may be done by the editors, but all Intersections submissions are expected to arrive in print ready condition.
+Light copy editing may be done by the editors, but all Intersections submissions are expected to arrive in print-ready condition.
 The editors may wish to reduce the length of a submission in consultation with the author.

 All submissions should include the full name of the author, their institutional affiliation (if any), and contact information including telephone number.